The relative exponential growth rate of subgroups of acylindrically hyperbolic groups: Weak Supermultiplicativity

-Due to Proposition~\ref{SatzAnalysisOptimiert} and the two Propositions~\ref{SatzSubexponentiellVerzerrt} and~\ref{SatzNeuSubexponentiell} we get immediately the two following corollaries, which we use later to show the existence of some relative exponential growth rates.
+An application of Proposition~\ref{PropositionCalculusOptimized} in the situation of Lemma~\ref{LemmaSubexpUndistorted} equips us with the following existence criterion for the relative growth rate.

-\begin{cor} Let $G$ be a finitely generated group and $H \leq G$ a finitely generated, subexponentially distorted subgroup of $G$.
-If $H$ possesses a polynomially bounded ambiguity function, then the relative exponential growth rate of $H$ in $G$ exists with respect to every finite generating set of $G$. \end{cor}
+\begin{corollary} Let $G$ be a finitely generated group and let $H$ be a finitely generated, subexponentially distorted subgroup of $G$.
+If $H$ possesses a polynomially bounded ambiguity function, then the relative growth rate of $H$ exists with respect to every finite generating set of $G$. \end{corollary}

-It would be interesting to know, whether there is an undistorted subgroup $H$ of a finitely generated group $G$ such that the relative exponential growth rate of $H$ in $G$ does not exist with respect to some finite generating set of $G$.
-The following corollary gives an obstruction to this case.
+It would be interesting to know whether there is a finitely generated group $G$ and an undistorted subgroup $H$ of $G$ such that the relative growth rate of $H$ in $G$ does not exist with respect to some finite generating set of $G$.
+The following result, which is a direct application of Proposition~\ref{PropositionCalculusOptimized} in the situation of Lemma~\ref{LemmaNewSubexponential}, gives an obstruction to this case.

-\begin{cor} Let $G$ be a finitely generated group and $H \leq G$ a finitely generated undistorted subgroup of $G$.
-If $H$ possesses a subexponential ambiguity function, then the relative exponential growth rate of $H$ in $G$ exists with respect to every finite generating set of $G$. \end{cor}
+\begin{corollary} Let $G$ be a finitely generated group and let $H$ be a finitely generated undistorted subgroup of $G$.
+If $H$ possesses a subexponential ambiguity function, then the relative growth rate of $H$ exists with respect to every finite generating set of $G$. \end{corollary}

+We end this section with the following observation, which was our original motivation for introducing the relative ambiguity function.